PanJi-0/scmrelax/README.md

 This python package implements the SCM-relaxation estimator for synthetic control in

-- Liao, Shi and Zheng (2025): "Relaxed balancing for synthetic control"
+- Liao, Shi and Zheng (2025): "A Relaxation Approach to Synthetic Control"[arxiv](https://arxiv.org/abs/2508.01793)

 The current package is sufficient to replicate all empirical results in the paper.